lingo-reviews/tenets/go/dev/README.md

 This enables lingo to monitor a code base with fine grained control.
 You could, for example, encode the connascence princples (http://connascence.io).

-(NOTE: --tags and --metrics not available in closed Alpha.
-You can register them, but not review with them.)
+NOTE: In the closed Alpha you can register and raise metrics and tags - and they'll appear in the json output - but you cannot yet filter a review with them.